nimiq/nimiq.github.io/tutorials/nano-client-3-transactions.md

 ---

-Find more help and documentation in the [Nimiq Developer Center](https://nimiq.com/developers/).
+Find more help and documentation in the [Nimiq Developer Center](https://nimiq.com/developers/) and get in touch at [sven@nimiq.com](mailto:sven@nimiq.com) to share your ideas and feedback!